We went to Disney, y'all! This week on the show, Melissa from Vegan Disney World joins us to talk about all things vegan in the parks.

 - Flying Saucer Impossible Burger - The patty on this burger is thick, and they top it with a grilled portobello cap, vegan pesto, cashew ricotta, lettuce, tomato, and onion.

-- Cookie Shake - If you want something super decadent, they have a Cookie Shake that is also vegan.
+- Cookie Shake - If you want something super decadent, they have a Cookie Shake that is vegan.
 It's packed with cookie pieces, and they top it with vegan whipped cream and a mini cookie!
 It's a solid dessert shake.

 For lunch at Hollywood Studios, we hit Rosie's for their Vegan Lobster Roll.
 This is a quick service location, and we loved this sandwich!
+I liked it so much, that I recreated it at home.
+Don't miss my recipe for vegan lobster rolls!

-Like the Island Cakes, they use hearts of palm to make the lobster salad, and it was a great, quick, filling lunch.
+Rosie's uses hearts of palm to make the lobster salad, and it was a great, quick, filling lunch.
 It came with a side of chips that were incredibly salty.
 Melissa says the salt levels are a little hit and miss, so be ready for that.
 Still worth going, in my opinion!

-Vegan drinks at Hollywood Studios
+🥂 Vegan Drinks at Hollywood Studios

 Also at Hollywood Studios, we got a reservation at Oga's Cantina for drinks.
 This is a really stellar experience!
 The bar is styled to make you feel like you're in the movie, and the drinks are delightful.